 PERMITTED USES AND DISCLOSURES

 We can use or disclose your PHI for purposes of treatment, payment, and health care operations.
 For each of these categories of uses and disclosures, we have provided a description and examples below.
 However, not every particular use or disclosure in every category will necessarily be listed.

 - “Payment” means the activities we undertake to obtain reimbursement for the health care provided to you, including billing, claims management, determinations of eligibility and coverage, collections, case management, and other utilization review activities.
+These activities may be conducted by phone, electronically, or by mail.
 For example, we may need to provide PHI to your insurance carrier or a party financially responsible for your care in order to determine whether the proposed course of treatment will be covered, to determine appropriate reimbursement, or to obtain payment.
-Federal or state law may require us to obtain a written release from you prior to disclosing certain specially protected PHI for payment purposes, and we will ask you to sign a release when necessary under applicable law.
+Federal or state law, such as 42 C.F.R.
+Part 2, may require us to obtain a written release from you prior to disclosing certain specially protected PHI for payment purposes, and we will ask you to sign a release when necessary under applicable law.